 The Chemists’ Club’s Winthrop-Sears Medal was established in 1970 to recognize individuals who, by their entrepreneurial action, have contributed to the vitality of the chemical industry and the betterment of humanity.
-It has been given out jointly with CHF since 2003.
-Named in honor of two of colonial America’s earliest chemical entrepreneurs, John Winthrop, Jr., and John Sears, the medal is awarded by The Chemists’ Club is association with the Chemical Heritage Foundation.
-Medalists include Sol J. Barer, Herbert W. Boyer, Gordon Cain, Robert W. Gore, Jon M. Huntsman, James Mack, Ralph Landau, Leonard Pool, George Rosenkranz, Zsolt Rumy, Phillip A. Sharp, Harold A. Sorgenti, Daniel Terra, Haldor Topsøe, and Alejandro Zaffaroni.
+Named in honor of two of colonial America’s earliest chemical entrepreneurs, John Winthrop, Jr., and John Sears, the medal has been given out jointly with CHF since 2003.

-About the Chemists’ Club
+About The Chemists’ Club

 The Chemists’ Club is one of the oldest and most respected chemical organizations in the country.
 It is an association of individuals engaged in management, marketing, processing, and research and development.